Committees

 Nominations and Appointments Committee charter PDF Icon

-The NAC is the only decision-making committee within the OMA and has a dual reporting relationship with the Governance and Nominating Committee and the General Assembly Steering Committee.
-The committee is comprised of five voting members and the immediate past-president as an ex-officio, non-voting member.
+The Nominations and Appointments Committee has a dual reporting relationship with the Governance and Nominating Committee and the General Assembly Steering Committee.
+The committee is comprised of five voting members and the immediate past president as an ex-officio, non-voting member.

-NAC is responsible for the oversight of the recruitment and appointment of qualified members to serve on the panels and working groups of the General Assembly.
-The committee also supports the promotion and recruitment of qualified candidates for election to the GASC and to the board of directors.
+The NAC is responsible for the oversight of the recruitment and appointment of qualified members to serve on the panels and working groups of the General Assembly.
+The committee also supports the promotion and recruitment of qualified candidates for election to the GASC and the Board of Directors.

 Members